Types of verbena: overview of the most beautiful verbena varieties

 Favourite vegetables: onions and garlic

-With the numerous verbena species and varieties, it can be difficult to choose.
-However, the differences lie not only in the appearance, but also in the characteristics of the species.
+With so many verbena species and varieties, it can be difficult to choose what to plant.
+However, the differences lie not only in the appearance but also in the characteristics of the species.

 American vervain inflorescences